t-d-k/LibreCrypt/docs/technical_details__build_notes.md

 ## Technical Details: Building the Software

-DoxBox/DoxBox Explorer come in a number of parts:
+DoxBox/DoxBox Explorer comes in a number of parts:

 * DoxBox:
 	1. A front-end GUI, written in Delphi